Frequently Asked Questions

 Feeling less alone is a key element of companionship care, which nurtures and promotes a sense of belonging, where burdens are shared, and problems are solved together.

-At Draycott Nursing, our nursing care is provided either directly by, or under the supervision of, qualified and registered nurses.
+At Draycott Nursing & Care, our nursing care is provided either directly by, or under the supervision of, qualified and Registered Nurses.
 This care encompasses a variety of clinical tasks, identified via a comprehensive nursing needs assessment, including administering injections and tending to dressings.

 Our nurses are proficient in administering medication, inclusive of injections, as prescribed by healthcare professionals.
 They specialise in monitoring chronic conditions, offering consistent medical support for those managing enduring illnesses or recuperating from surgery.
 They assess and manage pain levels, monitor vital signs, and assist with medical equipment such as oxygen apparatus or mobility aids.